ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

   - `beacon` Indicates [`navigator.sendBeacon`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon)  can be used to transmit the request.
 This will send a POST request, with credentials, and an empty body.
   - `xhrpost` Indicates `XMLHttpRequest` can be used to transmit the request.
 This will send a POST request, with credentials, and an empty body.
   - `image` Indicates the request can be sent by generating an `Image` tag.
 This will send a GET request.
+  - `iframe` The value is a URL string.
+Indicates that an iframe should be created, with its `src` attribute set to this URL, and requests will be sent to that iframe via `window.postMessage()`.
+In this case, requests need not be full-fledged URLs. `iframe` may only be specified in `vendors.js`, not inline within the `amp-analytics` tag, nor via remote configuration.
+This option is also only available to MRC-accredited vendors.

-If more than one of the above transport methods are enabled, the precedence is `beacon` > `xhrpost` > `image`.
+If more than one of the above transport methods are enabled, the precedence is `iframe` > `beacon` > `xhrpost` > `image`.
 Only one transport method will be used, and it will be the highest precedence one that is permitted and available.
 If the client's user agent does not support a method, the next highest precedence method enabled will be used.
-By default, all three methods above are enabled.
+By default, all four methods above are enabled.

-In the example below, `beacon` and `xhrpost` are set to `false`, so they will not be used even though they have higher precedence than `image`. `image` would be set `true` by default, but it is explicitly declared here.
+In the example below, an `iframe` URL is not specified, and `beacon` and `xhrpost` are set to `false`, so they will not be used even though they have higher precedence than `image`. `image` would be set `true` by default, but it is explicitly declared here.
 If the client's user agent supports the `image` method, then it will be used; otherwise, no request would be sent.

 ```javascript
 "transport": {